ⓘ Let’s Set the Record Straight First

 Financial statements means bank and financial statements (at least the last 12 months; 60 months may be needed for Medicaid applications), annuity contracts showing effective date and beneficiaries, and retirement and investment statements as requested.

-Transfer documentation covers closing statements (HUD-1/Closing Disclosure) and settlement papers, cancelled checks, wire confirmations, receipts for major transactions, and gift documentation including dates and amounts.
+Transfer documentation covers closing statements and settlement papers, cancelled checks, wire confirmations, receipts for major transactions, and gift documentation including dates and amounts.

 Caregiving and residency proof includes residency proof (IDs, utility bills, voter registration, tax returns, leases), medical records supporting care needs and functional decline, and caregiving logs and sworn affidavits (dated, specific, consistent).